 You will require a scientific calculator.
 The purchase of textbooks for use at home is essential.
 These are available from the college bookshop.
 Further information will be provided in a separate leaflet on Taster Day.
 The College has a Student Support Fund for those students who have difficulty meeting these costs.

 5 GCSEs at grade 4 or above, including English and one of the following combinations:

-- If you are studying separate sciences you are required to achieve GCSE grades, 7, 6, 6 (any order) in Physics, one other science and Mathematics
+- If you are studying separate sciences you are required to achieve GCSE grades 7, 6 and 6 (any order) in Physics, Mathematics and one other Science

-- If you are studying Combined Science you are required to achieve GCSE grades 7, 6, 6 (any order) in Combined Science and Mathematics
+- If you are studying Combined Science you are required to achieve GCSE grades 7, 6 and 6 (any order) in Combined Science and Mathematics

 Where Could It Take Me?

 Studying A Level Physics offers amazing career opportunities.
 It is essential (with Mathematics) for entry to Physics or Engineering degree level courses.
 Even if you don't end up working in a physics-related industry, physics develops skills that provide an excellent basis for a wide range of careers and Higher Education courses.